activelylazy/Rescripter/documentation/tutorial.md

 Given a method, one thing we might want to do is find all the places where the method is used.
 There are two separate ways to do this.
 Both of which return an array of [org.eclipse.jdt.core.search.SearchMatch](http://help.eclipse.org/helios/topic/org.eclipse.jdt.doc.isv/reference/api/org/eclipse/jdt/core/search/SearchMatch.html).

 ### Find references to IMethod
-The first way is to search for references to the method
+The first way is to search for references to the IMethod

 ```java
 var type = Find.typeByName("Person");